 Oddly coloured eggs are the result of being unevenly pigmented while in the shell gland pouch.

 An egg within an egg occurs when, for some unknown reason, an egg almost ready to be laid reverses and backs up into the reproductive tract, where it meets the next egg in progress.
 The first egg receives more albumen, membranes and shell before being laid.
-The one on the right is not only an egg-within-an-egg, but one received the blue pigment and the outer shell did not.
+The one in the middle is not only an egg-within-an-egg, but one received the blue pigment and the outer shell did not.
+The egg on the right is hard shell encased in a fluid filled soft shell.

 Tiny eggs, sometimes containing no yolk, are referred to as fairy, wind, or fart eggs.
 (I don’t make this stuff up!)
 These irregular eggs are also common in new layers when the reproductive system is not yet synchronized, but can also occur in older hens when a piece of tissue from the oviduct breaks free, tricking the hen’s reproductive system into treating the tissue like a yolk and creating an egg.